syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ## Notifications and Animations

- Certain changes occurs when the tile is pressed and is notified by the click event and the command property of the PulsingTile.
+Once the tile is pressed, it is notified by the click event and the command property of the PulsingTile.

   The [Click](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Click_EV.html) event rises whenever the tile is pressed.